spotify/voyager/CONTRIBUTING.md

 > rm -rf build && CC="ccache clang" CXX="scripts/ccache_clang++" DEBUG=1 python3 setup.py build -j8 develop
 > ```

+### Updating Documentation
+If you notice that the documentation is out of date, feel free to run these commands in order to update the docs and make a PR with the changes.

+#### Python
 While `voyager` is mostly C++ code, it ships with `.pyi` files to allow for type hints in text editors and via MyPy.
 To update the Python type hint files, use the following commands:

 ```shell